hkichen/Project3/README.md

 ### Dependencies

-Users will need to install the following NPM packages:
+The app includes the following packages:

 * Axios
 * Body-Parser